kafka, kraft, zookeeper, migration, cluster-management

 Faster Metadata Operations: Metadata changes propagate in milliseconds rather than seconds.
 Controller failover typically completes in under a second with KRaft, compared to several seconds with ZooKeeper.

-Future-Proofing: ZooKeeper support was deprecated in Kafka 3.5 and will be removed in Kafka 4.0.
-Migrating to KRaft ensures continued access to new features and security updates.
+Future-Proofing: ZooKeeper support was deprecated in Kafka 3.5 and completely removed in Kafka 4.0 (released October 2024).
+Migrating to KRaft is now mandatory for accessing new features and security updates in Kafka 4.0 and beyond.

 A real-world example: A financial services company managing a 50-node Kafka cluster reduced their infrastructure by 15 nodes after migrating to KRaft, as they no longer needed the separate ZooKeeper ensemble.
 They also observed controller failover times drop from 5-7 seconds to under 1 second.